Interxion’s David Ruberg wins Europe’s best data centre industry CEO

 In the ‘Data Center and Cloud Industry' sector, data center colocation provider Interxion came up trumps with its CEO David Ruberg taking home the award from European CEO.

 Ruberg has been working with Interxion for more than 15 years and has held the CEO role for the last 10.
 The company has maintained steady growth in revenue, profit, customer base, and employee development throughout his tenure.

 Ruberg says at the centre of Interxion's success is its focus on the customer to prioritise the delivery of services and offer the best possible value.

-“I am incredibly honoured to be named as European CEO’s Best CEO in the Data Centre and Cloud Industry,” Ruberg says.
+“I am incredibly honoured to be named as European CEO's Best CEO in the Data Center and Cloud Industry,” Ruberg says.

-“With the increased pace of cloud adoption, carrier and cloud-neutral co-location data centres will increasingly become the primary hubs where businesses will connect and grow their mission-critical activities.
-It is our vision at Interxion to be at the heart of this global economy, enabling customers to enhance their value proposition by effectively interconnecting their businesses within their communities of interest.”
+“With the increased pace of cloud adoption, carrier and cloud-neutral co-location data centers will increasingly become the primary hubs where businesses will connect and grow their mission-critical activities.
+It is our vision at Interxion to be at the heart of this global economy, enabling customers to enhance their value proposition by effectively interconnecting their businesses within their communities of interest.

 “Everything we accomplish at Interxion is because of our employees,” Ruberg says.

-Interxion provides its data centre services to more than 2,000 customers in 11 countries across Europe.
+Interxion provides its data center services to more than 2,000 customers in 11 countries across Europe.